Tristan-dvr/KG_Marketplace/GithubReadme/README.md

 QuestType
 Name
 Description
-Quest Target Prefab , Amount, Min Level (min level works only on Kill quest in order to set minimum level or target you need to kill)
+Quest Target Prefab , Amount, Min Level (min level works only on Kill or Collect quest in order to set minimum level or target you need to kill)
-QuestRewardType: Item/Skill/Pet: prefab, Amount, Level In-Game Days Cooldown
+QuestRewardType: prefab, Amount, Level
+In-Game Days Cooldown
-QuestRequirementType: Skill/OtherQuest/GlobalKey: Name, MinLevel (only use with Skill requirement)
+QuestRequirementType: Prefab, MinLevel (only use with Skill requirement)
 ```

 <span style="color:aqua;"> NOTE: If you want quest to be able to autocomplete (no need to speak again with npc and press "Complete" button after score is 100%), then you can write [QuestID=autocomplete]